avi12/web-ext-deploy/README.md

   - Uploading the ZIP that contains the [source code](https://www.npmjs.com/package/zip-self) to a public folder on a storage service like [Google Drive](https://drive.google.com)
   - Making the extension's code open source on a platform like GitHub, with clear instructions on the `README.md`, and then linking to its repository.

-  Note that you **do not** want to store the command with your extension package, as the review team will have access to your precious cookies.
+  Note that you **do not** want to store the command with your extension package, as the review team will have access to your credentials.